stereolabs/zed-unreal-plugin/README.md

-# Stereolabs ZED - UE4 Plugin
+# ZED Unreal Plugin

-The plugin for Unreal allows developers to build mixed-reality applications with the ZED.
-It provides access to stereo pass-through, depth sensing, positional tracking and spatial mapping features within Unreal.

-Tutorials and samples are available [here](https://github.com/stereolabs/zed-unreal-samples).
+This plugin gives you access to advanced Mixed Reality features to create immersive applications using the ZED.

-## Requirements
+## How to use

-Stereolabs has released a custom version of the Unreal Engine to integrate advanced MR features within Unreal.
-Check out our [Getting Started section](https://www.stereolabs.com/documentation/mixed-reality/unreal/getting-started.html) to learn more.
+A modified version of the Unreal Engine is required to use this plugin, you can get all the setup instruction in the dedicated __[documentation](https://www.stereolabs.com/documentation/mixed-reality/unreal/getting-started.md)__.